Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-agents-learning/docs/terminology.md

 - Inverse Document Frequency (IDF): A weight that lowers the importance of words that appear in many documents and raises those that are rare.
 - TF‑IDF: The product of TF and IDF, highlighting words that are frequent in one document but uncommon overall.

+## BoW and dimensionality considerations

+- Document vector: A single vector that represents a whole document (sentence, paragraph, review).
+With BoW/TF‑IDF its length equals the vocabulary size.
+- Vocabulary size: The number of unique tokens.
+As this grows, vectors get longer and models require more memory and compute.
+- High‑dimensional: A setting where feature vectors have many components.
+Often sparse in text tasks; can increase compute cost and overfitting risk.
+- Curse of dimensionality: As the number of features increases, distances between examples become less meaningful and many algorithms need far more data/regularization.
+- Dimensionality reduction (context): Techniques to reduce feature count or project to lower dimensions (e.g., SVD for sparse text features; UMAP/t‑SNE for visualization).

 ## Learned representations

 - Word embeddings: Dense vectors learned from data that place related words near each other in a continuous space (e.g., word2vec).
 Capture similarity beyond exact matches.